Grate-Oracle-Lewot/GrateCrystal/README.md

 A) But they're cute.

-Q) Shouldn't Tri Attack be bad against Electric and Rock?
-And shouldn't it be x4 effective against Flying?
+Q) Tri Attack's effectiveness is all wrong!

-A) x4 just seems a bit much, and as for the other two, if you think of each element as 1/3 of the attack, then if only one is bad against the target, it should still be doing 5/6 of its total damage, which is closer to x1 than it is to 1/2.
-Basically I'm rounding to within the available effectivenesses.
+A) What I did is treat each of the three elements as 1/3 of the total attack, apply effectiveness to them, add the fractions together, and round to the nearest possible effectiveness.
+For example, Ice is good against Dragon, but Fire and Electric are both bad against it; this means that Ice's 1/3 doubles to 2/3, while the other two get halved to 1/6, and if you add 2/3 + 1/6 + 1/6, it's actually...
+1. Not all of them are that clean, but that's why I said I rounded.
+If you don't like it, make your own hack.

 Q) How do I make my own hack?